Movement Disorders Program

 Involuntary movements that occur while a child is stationary, moving, or attempting to move, characterize such disorders.
 Movement disorders may be associated with genetic disorders, infectious diseases, trauma, endocrinologic or neoplastic conditions, or may be related to vascular causes.

 Because treating movement disorders is complex, patients benefit from our multidisciplinary approach to care from a comprehensive team of specialists in:

-We commonly care for with children with the following conditions:
+We commonly care for children with the following conditions:

 Functioning like a "pacemaker" for the brain, DBS uses electrodes implanted in the brain to send electrical impulses to areas that are linked to movement disorders.
 While the treatment can relieve symptoms of dystonia, such as tremors, rigidity, slowness of movement, and stiffness, it does not cure patients of this condition.

 - Tourette’s Syndrome Association of Greater Washington: The Division of Neurology, in collaboration with the Tourette’s Syndrome Association of Greater Washington, has sponsored a summer camp for children with Tourette’s syndrome, Children’s National's Camp Connect.
 This one-week camp, one of approximately three such camps in the US, allows children to participate in a co-educational camp experience that helps them build self-esteem, gain independence, and meet others who live with the condition.

 - Dystonia Medical Research Foundation